PhillipCorporon/PhillipCorporon/README.md

-- 👋 Hi, I’m @PhillipCorporon
+- 👋 Hi, I’m @PhillipCorporon, this is my college gibhub account
 - 👀 I’m interested in game creation and programming
 - 🌱 I’m currently learning C sharp, pythin and godot/gdscript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything for college
 - 📫 How to reach me: phillipcorporon@hotmail.com or on discord @bisrak
 - ⚡ Fun fact: Started programming in the beginning of 2024